Particular/docs.particular.net/nservicebus/messaging/routing.md

 ### Endpoint mapping layer

-Mapping a message type to the destination is the responsibility of the **architect** role (which can be fulfilled by the whole team of developers).
-It tells NServiceBus to which endpoint a given type of message should be send or, when it comes to events, which endpoint is responsible for publishing.
+Mapping a message type to the destination endpoint is the logical side of the routing.
+It tells NServiceBus to which endpoint a given type of command should be send or, when it comes to events, which endpoint is responsible for publishing it.
+The latter is only required for transports that do not support publishing natively.

 #### Static routes